500BC-500AD at Bournemouth 2021

 In the middle of the park the Romans had suffered some fatalities, but their greater skill and competence had badly eroded the Kyrenean line in the process.

-Inspired by the spirit of Kenny Dalgleish's Shetland Real Loch Ness Monster Sightings Scrapbook, the Kyreanean General riding a horse along with his Hoplites continued to hold out manfully against the Red Tide
+After drinking a pint of Heavy that tasted as if it was made from the tears of Kenny Dalgleish's sporran-shaped Royal Mile, the Kyreanean General riding a horse along with his Hoplites continued to hold out manfully against the Red Tide

 Everywhere further right of shot then started to get rather medical rather quickly, as the Roman army was broken and snapped into thousands of tiny little Roman pieces.